 Here is a file, pain points for agile at scale, with some big pain points in an organization that has transformed or is under transformation to agile at scale.

-Continuous Improvement was a method used for organizations already three decades ago, and was brought up by Dr. Russel Ackoff as manager’s panaceas, methods that Ackoff considered antisystemic.
+Agile at scale often has Continuous Improvement as its mantra, with the aim to make each team or team of teams-constellation efficient.
+But Continuous Improvement was a method used for organizations already three decades ago, and was brought up by Dr. Russel Ackoff as manager’s panaceas, methods that Ackoff considered antisystemic.
 Continuous Improvement is dissected in this blog post, where it is stated that a clear sub-optimization will be the effect when used in organizations, especially product development organizations.
 It is simply not possible to optimize the whole, by optimizing the parts, which is exactly what is happening when doing Continuous Improvement, for example with the PDCA method, commonly referred to when doing agile product development.

 The word continuous in Continuous Improvement gives the impression that it is good to do improvements as fast as possible on any part in a system.
 This has led to tremendous misconceptions about the meaning of Continuous Improvement and when and how it can be performed.
 This can be seen especially in Agile product development using the Continuous Improvement from Toyota/Lean production, with their, close to autonomous, production processes, without consideration about the change of context; from a clear to a complex context.
 This together with a focus on queues in Agile, due to the misunderstanding of WIP inventories in Toyota/Lean Production, has many times led to a culture of non-planning.
 Planning is context free and is something our specie has known since ancient times, a necessity to avoid a mess.
 Since queues are only a symptom, neither WIP Limits, nor Process Cycle Efficiency calculations nor other measurements, nor any other method, can solve the problem with queues directly.
 Only taking care of the root causes to queues can and no Continuous Improvement in the world can make it better either, it will only sub-optimize on the whole.
 All problems are generated by non-existent mid- and long-term planning, and the focus on that teams with their Continuous Improvement for the respective team, that they can fix these problems (symptoms), can be seen exactly with two pain points in the middle of the picture.